 Another reason is that they need to do this constantly in order to keep their beaks clean and that they (the beaks) don’t grow too much.
 We’re talking about an insatiable fish that spends the whole day eating and ‘discharging’ without a break and that’s why just one parrot fish can produce 100 kg of white sand every year!!
 Thinking about this then, to those of us who adore paradisiacal beaches, it’s obviously important that there is an abundance of the parrot fish.

-Just imagine, a ton of white sand a year for every year of the life of the fish… taking into account that it is one of the most abundant in the coral reefs.. and after thousands upon thousands of years of existence….. imagine the amount of white sand these colourful fish have produced.
+Just imagine, 100 kg of white sand a year for every year of the life of the fish… taking into account that it is one of the most abundant in the coral reefs.. and after thousands upon thousands of years of existence….. imagine the amount of white sand these colorful fish have produced.

-With a ton of white sand a year it’s a pity that the currents aren’t strong enough to carry some of these grains of sand to the coasts of the colder countries in the world, don’t you think that this would brighten up their beaches!
+With 100 kg of white sand a year it’s a pity that the currents aren’t strong enough to carry some of these grains of sand to the coasts of the colder countries in the world, don’t you think that this would brighten up their beaches!
 Although sometimes the sand can be even whiter than snow like that of the Hyams beach in Australia, that holds the Record Guinness for having the whitest sand in the world.
 We have visited Hyams to analyze its unusual sand and make a video which you can find on this other article.

-Thank god we have parrotfishes in our desert islands
+However, thank god we have parrot fishes in our desert islands!

 Do you think any of your friends would enjoy reading this article of the poop making sand?
 If yes, click on the buttons just here, below, to share it with them.
 Thanks for your support!